Nickiel12/software2/README.txt

 If the MySQL connection details are not the same as those in JDBC.java, update them appropriately.
 Load project into IntelliJ and build/run the application.
 The main class is AppointmentApplication.

+JavaDoc:
+Generated JavaDocs can be found in the project in the .\JavaDoc\index.html file.

 Customers By Division Report:
 This report allows the user to filter the customers by the first-level division they are in, allowing the user to gather information about their customers' locations.